General information on the projects

 -

-In future, applicants for Finnish citizenship would be required to have sufficient financial resources.
+Applicants for Finnish citizenship will need to have sufficient financial resources.

 -